 Across the world, we’re seeing precipitous population growth in urban areas which is showing no signs of slowing down.
 As urban space becomes scarcer and demand for more living space becomes increasingly urgent, our industry will be forced to react quickly to accomodate.

-Partner and head of M&E vertical transportation, Colin Edgar, outlines one such reaction to this: “As our cities become more densely packed, innovation in extending the life of existing installations in live buildings is an ever-evolving science.”
+Partner responsible for vertical transportation, Colin Edgar, outlines one such reaction to this: “As our cities become more densely packed, innovation in extending the life of existing installations in live buildings is an ever-evolving science.”
 As the emphasis shifts from the construction of new commercial properties to the modernisation of existing ones, we’re likely to see new technologies and solutions emerging around this.

 Whilst rapid urbanisation makes space scarcer, the booming population means there’s also a huge demand for new living space – so we will also likely see a heavy focus on the development of construction methods that allow homes to be built quickly enough to meet demand.